crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

     return y, integrated_value
 ```
-which returns the plotted values of legendre(k)(x) for the y axis as well as the integration of the product.
+which returns the plotted values of legendre(k)(x) for the y-axis as well as the integration of the product.
 Let us check if our previous definition with the Kronecker delta is true and see what these graphs look like.

 ![Image](CompProject1Figure.png)

 *Fig. 2) This is an image depicting the plots of two Legendre polynomials along with their product, P(i)\*P(j).
 The subgraphs start at P(1) and P(1) and increase in i and j along the rows and columns to create a 4x4 group of subplots ranging from P(1) to P(4).*

-The resulting integration from -1 to 1 for this is given in the following statement:
+The resulting integration from -1 to 1 for this is given in the following table:

     P(i)*P(j)             Value  Approx. Value
     0      P1*P1  6.6666666667e-01        0.66667